-A Business Continuity Plan (BCP) is a strategic plan a business would follow to prevent and recover from major disruptions to the business.
+A business continuity plan (BCP) is a strategic plan a business would follow to prevent and recover from major disruptions to business.
 Typically, businesses establish a continuity plan for natural disasters, such as floods, arson, and terrorism.

-The COVID-19 (Coronavirus) outbreak continues to present businesses with many unforeseen challenges due to its continuing spread, global reach, and resulting lockdowns.
+The COVID-19 (Coronavirus) outbreak presented businesses with many unforeseen challenges due to its fast spread, global reach, and resulting lockdowns.
 This guide was created to help businesses modify and improve their business continuity plans during this time to be better prepared for the effects of the pandemic.

 How to Prepare for COVID-19: